-11. Know where to turn off gas (only turn off if you smell gas).
+11. Know where to turn off the gas (only turn it off if you smell gas).
 Make sure you have the right tool handy to turn it off.

 12. Find where to turn off electric power.
 Flipping the switches at the circuit breaker panel DOES NOT turn off the power.
 Find where the MAIN switch is to turn it off.